etiennelord/QuantumCropLand/README.md

 # Future

-This dataset is evolving.
-Future updates will contain Sentinel-1 data as well as elevation data.
+This dataset and associated data is evolving.

+Future updates will include :
+- Sentinel-1 data as well as elevation data.
+- Some quantum image encoding information and benchmark.
+- Some quantum classification algorithm and benchmark.